bloominstituteoftechnology/Sorting/notes.md

 # Iterative Sorting w/ Brady Fukumoto

+Why do we need to sort?
+Well, the short answer to that is that it allows us to search at an optimized, effective speed.
+In this unit we cover the Big-O, which is the perfomance of your code based on the size of your inputs, and how it is used to made definitive decisions on the way you code.

 ## BIG-O and TIME COMPLEXITY
 ### How does the performance of your code scale based on the size of your inputs?

  [<img src="https://i.imgur.com/E53oSiV.jpg"/>](https://www.bigocheatsheet.com/)

+### Terms:

+- **log** with a base _basically_ means:
+    - if `log2(num) = x`, then `2^x = num`

 ## Performance Curve Shapes: